-UK government: Johnson to be fined over lockdown parties
+Johnson, Treasury chief to be fined over lockdown parties

 “The Prime Minister and Chancellor of the Exchequer have today received notification that the Metropolitan police intend to issue them with fixed penalty notices,” a spokesperson for Johnson’s office said.
 “We have no further details.”

 It was not clear how much Johnson and Sunak were fined.
+Johnson’s wife, Carrie Johnson, also said she was notified that she will receive a fine, though she has not yet received any details about it.

 Johnson has denied any wrongdoing, but he is alleged to have been at half of the dozen events in his 10 Downing St. office and other government buildings that are being investigated by the police.